77. Coenonympha glycerion (Borkhausen, 1788) / Chestnut heath / Nymphalidae – Satyrinae

 Finding a mate: male patrols.

-: in the gradient between wood and grassland of tall grass.
+Orientation in the landscape: in the gradient between wood and grassland of tall grass.

 Oviposition: female selects the site but distributes the eggs randomly on the host-plants.